 - J19, Raspberry Pi 7-inch display compatible connector that is a 15 pos, 1mm pitch FPC with two data lanes.
 The connector is 1-1734248-5 from TE Connectivity.
 The 7-inch LCD has 800x480 pixels resolution and a capacitive touch screen.
-Note that as of January 2022, there is only a limited functionality driver for the 7-inch Raspberry Pi LCD for iMX8M Mini/Nano uCOM boards. - J20, NXP IMXRT1170-EVK compatible connector that is a 40 pos, 0.5mm pitch FPC with four data lanes.
+Note that the available drivers may not have full functionality. - J20, NXP IMXRT1170-EVK compatible connector that is a 40 pos, 0.5mm pitch FPC with four data lanes.
 NXP has a 5.5-inch 720x1280 pixel LCD in portrait mode with direct MIPI-DSI interface, called RK055HDMIPI4M.
 The display also has a capacitive touch screen.
 Note that J20 is defined as connector "C".
 This is to simplify identification how external adapters are connectors, see section 3.12 for more information.